TridentMarketing/RedRoverWebsite/_pages/tnc.md

 Payment must be made in full at the time of booking.
 We accept Visa, Mastercard, American Express, and Discover.

 ## Cancellation Policy
-Cancellations made more than 14 days prior to arrival will receive a full refund.
-Cancellations made within 14 days of arrival will not be refunded.
+Cancellations made more than 24 hours prior to arrival will receive a full refund.
+Cancellations made within 24 hours of arrival will not be refunded.

 ## Age Requirements
 All individuals making a reservation must be at least 18 years of age.